0xbeedao/agent-arena/docs/architecture.md

 # Misteragent Arena

-The Arena is a system that orchestrates a contest between AI agents.
+The Arena is a system that orchestrates a contest between AI agents using an actor-agent architecture.
 It is responsible for:

 - Coordinating the contest between the AI agents
 - Sending the responses to the Judge